16- Day Pilgrimage: Slovakia, Poland, Czech Republic, Germany, Austria, Hungary

 Overnight: Prague, Czech Republic

-We will set forth from Prague to Altötting, a city steeped in spirituality and renowned as one of Germany’s most cherished pilgrimage sites.
+Then we continue on to Altötting, a city steeped in spirituality and renowned as one of Germany’s most cherished Marian pilgrimage sites.
 As we travel, take a moment to reflect on the journey of faith that has brought countless pilgrims to this sacred place.

 Upon arrival, you will celebrate Mass in the heart of the pilgrimage complex at the Chapel of Mercy.
 This hallowed chapel is home to a revered 13th-century statue of the Blessed Virgin Mary, known for the many miraculous cures attributed to her intercession.
 As we gather in prayer, open your heart to the grace that flows from this sacred image, inviting her maternal love and protection into your life.